kkelley622/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: tried to add a toy via form, looked at network tab of developer tools, specifically the preview section.
+Received internal server error.
+Looked at rails server in terminal.
+Uninitialized constant in ToysController in create method.
+Typo found of Toys.create, needs to be Toy.create.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Tried to click like button on toy.
+Received SyntaxError: Unexpected end of JSON input.
+Means something is wrong with our fetch request.
+I know to check the controller to make sure we are returning JSON data in the response.
+It was not, updated the update method to return json.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Clicked Donate to GoodWill.
+Received 404 error status in Network tab of Developer tools.
+Added a byebug to my destroy method in the controller. routes.rb did not contain :destroy resource route, added.